inossidabile/styx/README.md

 **Styx.Initializer** allows you to define bootstrap logic for each Rails action separately and pass some data from server right into it.

-To enable initializers bootstrap, add *styx_initialize* line to your layout:
+To enable initializers bootstrap, add *styx_initialize* call into your layout:

 ```erb
   <head>